lladosvi/bikesharing_tableau/README.md

 ![image](https://user-images.githubusercontent.com/96096924/163912754-2f9dd49c-296a-45bb-adcf-1a4b80f7a2dc.png)

 The graph shows the duration of bike trips.
-In short most trips are shorter than 60 min and for the most part shorter than 20 min with the most frequent length is 6 min.
-So what the graph show us is that the trip duration are short in nature.
+In short most trips are shorter than 60 min and for the most part shorter than 20 min with the most frequent length being 6 min.
+So what the graph shows us that the trip durations are short in nature.

 ### Checkout Times by Gender